 If La Coquillade seems like it has, well, too much going on and you would like to stay in middle of nowhere Provence, then you may appreciate Le Hameau de Pichovet, which has a beautifully isolated hillside setting at the eastern edge of Luberon.
 It offers 5 self catering (though meals can also be prepared for you) apartments in a restored traditional farmhouse gite, surrounded by fields of sunflowers and lavender.

 It also has two swimming pools and lots of outside space to enjoy the peace and tranquility.
 The views are lovely, the property is charming, and you’ll find this side of Provence much more of a get away from it all, tourists being much fewer in number.

 You can find it profiled here, plus instant online booking: Farmstayplanet.com/Le Hameau de Pichovet

-Or, to browse a full selection of all accommodation options around the lavender fields of Provence, click below:
+Or, to browse a full list of all accommodation choices in Provence via Booking.com, click below: